 The State imposes estate taxes on the estates of deceased New York residents, and on that part of a nonresident's net estate made up of real and tangible personal property located within New York State.
 Estate tax liability is computed on the basis of the federal definition of "gross estate" and is set equal to the federal credit for federal estate tax liability allowable for State estate taxes paid.
-This essentially eliminates the additional New York State liability imposed under prior law.
 Reflecting the composition of many decedents' estates in New York, collections of this tax are heavily influenced by fluctuations in the value of common stock.
+New York has not conformed to the most recent changes in Federal law and thus the base of the tax is, in general, unaffected by such changes.